ConstantRobotics-Ltd/Lens/README.md

 **Returns:** TRUE is the command was executed or FALSE if not.

 ## addVideoFrame method

 **addVideoFrame(...)** method designed to copy video frame data to lens controller to perform autofocus algorithm.
 Particular lens controller may not support autofocus algorithms.
-To perform autofocus lens controller calculates focus factor in autofocus ROI (focus factor can be obtained with methos [getParam(...)](#getParam(...) method) and parameters **FOCUS_FACTOR**).
+To perform autofocus lens controller calculates focus factor in autofocus ROI (focus factor can be obtained with methos **getParam(...)** and parameters **FOCUS_FACTOR**).
 To calculate focus factor lens controller needs video frame.
 If particular lens controller supports autofocus algorithms the method **addVideoFrame(...)** should be called for each captured video frame.
 Method declaration:

 ```cpp
 virtual void addVideoFrame(cr::video::Frame& frame) = 0;